 Corel PaintShop Pro: Best for learning techniques

 Paintshop Pro, a long-time member of the image-editing club, takes a similar layer-based editing approach to Photoshop.
-There's raw image support, and it’s starting to get the kind of AI and content-aware tools that can make all the difference to astrophotos.
+There's raw image support, and it's starting to get the kind of AI and content-aware tools that can make impressive differences to astrophotos.

 DxO Photolab: Best for noise reduction

-Photolab can be considered a digital darkroom rather than a full-fledged image editing app and has one particular feature that will make astrophotographers happy.
-Its AI-powered DeepPRIME noise reduction.
-Along with the haze-reducing Clearview tool, it can effectively improve the contrast and color saturation of your deep-sky images.
-There's comprehensive lens correction too, to smooth out the distortion added to images by camera lenses, particularly ultrawide-angles.
+Photolab can be considered a digital darkroom rather than a full-fledged image editing app and has one particular feature that will be music to an astrophotographer's ears.
+Its AI-powered DeepPRIME noise reduction and the haze-reducing Clearview tool can effectively improve your deep-sky images' contrast and color saturation.
+There's comprehensive lens correction too, which smooths out the distortion added to images by camera lenses, particularly ultrawide-angles.

-You’ll need to shoot in raw, though.
-The additional color depth provided by these unprocessed files is always welcome, but some find the extra strain on their computer's processor, and the requirement for more storage space makes shooting in JPEG a more attractive option.
+You'll need to shoot in raw, though.
+The additional color depth provided by these unprocessed files is always welcome.
+Still, some find the extra strain on their computer's processor, and the requirement for more storage space makes shooting in JPEG more convenient.

-Advanced users will be able to install Photolab as a plugin for Lightroom, so they can spend most of their time there but transfer over to Photolab to utilize its impressive AI tools.
+Advanced users can install Photolab as a plugin for Lightroom, so they can spend most of their time there but transfer over to Photolab to utilize its impressive AI tools.

 Capture One Pro: Best for powerful editing tools

-Another app that follows the Lightroom template rather than the Photoshop one, Capture One Pro makes tethered and studio photography its specialty, and is noted for the high quality of its raw image decoding.
-It is also compatible with a wide range of other image formats, including the HEIC files produced by recent iPhones.
+Another app that follows the Lightroom template rather than the Photoshop one, tethered and studio photography is Capture One Pro's specialty.
+It is remarked for the high quality of its raw image decoding.
+It is also compatible with many other image formats, including the HEIC files produced by recent iPhones.